ngagesdk/tetris/README.md

 ## News (as of 2022-02-08):

-Integration into the `N-Gage SDK.` ecosystem.
+Integration into the N-Gage SDK ecosystem.

 ## News (as of 2005-09-29):